CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 ### Functional decomposition into modules

-> List and description of the main modules that comprise our server, other than the main module:
 `server.c` - main module, communicates with clients `grid.c` - module for handling the global and player grids `game.c` - module for handling player and game structures